donnatchris/philosophers-42/readme.md

 It provides a simple way to represent high-resolution timestamps, but for some applications, alternative structures or functions may offer more features or higher precision.

+---

+### pthread_create()
+#include <pthread.h>

+int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine)(void *), void *arg);

+pthread_create() is used to create a new thread in a program.
+It allows the execution of a function concurrently with the main thread.
+The function takes four arguments:
+- a pointer to a pthread_t variable, where the thread ID will be stored
+- an optional pointer to a pthread_attr_t structure to specify thread attributes, or NULL for default attributes
+- a pointer to the function that the thread will execute
+- a pointer to the argument that will be passed to the function.

+The function returns 0 on success and a positive error code on failure.

+### pthread_attr_t structure
+The pthread_attr_t structure is used to specify attributes for a thread when creating it with pthread_create().
+It allows you to customize various aspects of the thread's behavior, such as its stack size, scheduling policy, and whether it is joinable or detached.
+By default, if pthread_attr_t is set to NULL in pthread_create, the thread will be created with the system's default attributes.
+The attributes that can be set using this structure include:
+- Stack size: The amount of memory allocated for the thread’s stack
+- Scheduling policy: Defines how the thread is scheduled by the system (e.g., SCHED_FIFO, SCHED_RR, or SCHED_OTHER)
+- Scheduling priority: A priority value that can affect the scheduling of the thread
+- Detached or joinable: Whether the thread is joinable (can be waited on by other threads) or detached (resources are automatically freed when it finishes)
+- Scope of the thread: Determines whether the thread's execution is bound to a processor (for systems with processor affinity)

+To set these attributes, the pthread_attr_t structure must be initialized using pthread_attr_init() and can be modified using other functions like pthread_attr_setstacksize(), pthread_attr_setschedpolicy(), etc. Once the thread is created, the attributes are not used again, and modifying them after creation does not affect the already created thread.

+---

+### pthread_detach()
+#include <pthread.h>

+int pthread_detach(pthread_t thread);

+pthread_detach() is used to detach a thread, meaning it will run independently and its resources will be automatically released once it finishes execution.
+This function prevents the need for another thread to call pthread_join() to clean up the detached thread.
+It is typically used when you do not need to wait for a thread to finish or retrieve its result.
+The argument is the thread identifier (pthread_t) of the thread to be detached.
+The function returns 0 on success and a positive error code on failure.

+---

+### pthread_join()
+#include <pthread.h>

+int pthread_join(pthread_t thread, void **retval);

+pthread_join() is used to make the calling thread wait for a specified thread to finish execution.
+It allows the caller to optionally retrieve the return value of the joined thread.
+The arguments are
+- the thread identifier (pthread_t) of the thread to wait for
+- a pointer to a variable where the return value of the thread can be stored (or NULL if not needed).
+The function returns 0 on success and a positive error code on failure, such as if the thread is already detached or invalid.

+---

+### mutex
+A mutex (short for "mutual exclusion") is a synchronization primitive used to prevent multiple threads from accessing shared resources simultaneously, which could lead to data corruption or inconsistency.
+It ensures that only one thread can enter a critical section of code at a time, while other threads that try to access the same section are blocked until the mutex is released.

+The basic operation of a mutex involves two main functions:
+- Locking (pthread_mutex_lock):
+A thread must lock the mutex before entering the critical section.
+If the mutex is already locked by another thread, the requesting thread will be blocked until the mutex becomes available.
+- Unlocking (pthread_mutex_unlock):
+After the thread finishes its work in the critical section, it must unlock the mutex, allowing other threads to access the resource.

+In addition to these basic operations, there are other features, such as trylock (which allows a thread to attempt locking a mutex without blocking) and deadlock prevention (by ensuring that mutexes are unlocked properly).

+Mutexes are often used to protect shared data structures or resources in multithreading programs to maintain data integrity.
+However, improper use of mutexes can lead to issues like deadlocks, where two or more threads are waiting for each other to release a mutex, causing the program to freeze.

+---

+### pthread_mutex_init()
+#include <pthread.h>

+int pthread_mutex_init(pthread_mutex_t *mutex, const pthread_mutexattr_t *attr);

+pthread_mutex_init() is used to initialize a mutex.
+The function takes two arguments:
+- a pointer to a pthread_mutex_t variable, which will hold the initialized mutex
+- an optional pointer to a pthread_mutexattr_t structure to define custom attributes for the mutex (or NULL for default attributes)
+The function returns 0 on success and a positive error code on failure.

+---

+### pthread_mutexattr_t structure
+The pthread_mutexattr_t structure is used to define the attributes of a mutex in POSIX threading.
+It allows customization of mutex behavior, such as setting its type (e.g., normal, recursive, or error-checking) or defining its process-shared behavior.
+The structure is opaque, meaning its internal variables are not directly accessible by programmers, and it is managed by the POSIX library implementation.
+However, the attributes can be modified through specific functions such as pthread_mutexattr_settype() and are used to define the behavior of the mutex.
+The main attributes include the mutex type
+(e.g., PTHREAD_MUTEX_NORMAL, PTHREAD_MUTEX_RECURSIVE, PTHREAD_MUTEX_ERRORCHECK, and PTHREAD_MUTEX_DEFAULT)
+and process-sharing options
+(PTHREAD_PROCESS_PRIVATE for use within the same process and PTHREAD_PROCESS_SHARED for sharing between processes).
+These attributes are configured using functions like pthread_mutexattr_init(), pthread_mutexattr_settype(), and pthread_mutexattr_setpshared().
+Although the structure itself cannot be directly examined, its attributes can be modified using the available API functions.
+The structure is typically initialized using pthread_mutexattr_init() and can be modified with functions like pthread_mutexattr_settype().

+---

+### pthread_mutex_destroy()
+#include <pthread.h>

+int pthread_mutex_destroy(pthread_mutex_t *mutex);

+pthread_mutex_destroy() is used to destroy a previously initialized mutex.
+After a mutex is destroyed, it can no longer be used, and its resources are released.
+The function takes a pointer to a pthread_mutex_t variable that identifies the mutex to be destroyed.
+It is important to ensure that no thread is holding the mutex when calling pthread_mutex_destroy, as this could result in undefined behavior.
+The function returns 0 on success and a positive error code on failure.

+---

+### pthread_mutex_lock()
+#include <pthread.h>

+int pthread_mutex_lock(pthread_mutex_t *mutex);

+pthread_mutex_lock() is used to lock a mutex, ensuring that only one thread can access a critical section at a time.
+If the mutex is already locked by another thread, the calling thread will be blocked until the mutex becomes available.
+The function takes a pointer to a pthread_mutex_t variable, which represents the mutex to be locked.
+The function returns 0 on success and a positive error code on failure, such as when the mutex is invalid or already locked.

+---

+### pthread_mutex_unlock()
+#include <pthread.h>

+int pthread_mutex_unlock(pthread_mutex_t *mutex);

+pthread_mutex_unlock is used to unlock a previously locked mutex, allowing other threads to access the critical section that was protected by the mutex.
+The function takes a pointer to a pthread_mutex_t variable, which represents the mutex to be unlocked.
+It is important that the thread calling this function has previously locked the mutex.
+The function returns 0 on success and a positive error code on failure, such as when the mutex is not locked by the calling thread.